Most kids have been told by their adults not to say or repeat offensive words that they may have read or heard someone else say.

 - to dramatize a story – varies.
 Might be okay in your home but not in your school.
 Check First with the adult in charge.

-- to tell a trusted adult the truth about offensive words being directed at you – kids are safer if they know this is okay.
+- to tell an adult you trust the truth about offensive words being directed at you – kids are safer if they know this is okay.

-- to ask a trusted adult the meaning of a word – kids are safer if they know it is okay to ask!
+- to ask an adult they trust about the meaning of a word – kids are safer if they know it is okay to ask!
 It’s less safe to turn to peers for this learning.
 It’s also less safe for kids to repeat a word they don’t truly understand – and that might be loaded with an offensive meaning they never suspected.

-- to talk with trusted adults about specific offensive words and how they relate to emotional triggers and safety – young people are safest when they can talk with their adults about anything that makes them or others confused or uncomfortable.
+- to talk with adults they trust about specific offensive words and how they relate to emotional triggers and safety – young people are safest when they can talk with their adults about anything that makes them or others confused or uncomfortable.

-- to practice emotional safety skills with trusted adults – such as how to filter hurtful words and take charge of emotional triggers.
-Kids are safer if they have opportunities to practice this with trusted adults.
+- to practice emotional safety skills with their responsible adults – such as how to filter hurtful words and take charge of emotional triggers.
+Kids are safer if they have opportunities to practice this with their adults.

 - for adults in charge: to say a word calmly to communicate and uphold boundaries about safety – never to threaten, to label, or to objectify anyone, including yourself.
 Possible example: ‘When you were playing, you called him BLANK.
 You were both laughing, and he didn’t act upset, but that word has a hurtful and offensive meaning.
 Using it in play [to express feelings…to describe others… etc] is not okay here.
 It is against our rules and our boundaries.”